Who else is following the Intermittent Fasting Diet?

 - Black sesame

-- Make the ricotta cheese.
-Add the milk to a heavy bottom pan, and heat over medium-low heat until its gets foamy.
+- Make the ricotta cheese: Add the milk to a heavy bottom pan, and heat over medium-low heat until its gets foamy.
 Don’t let it boil.
 Add the lemon or vinegar.
 Let it simmer for not more than 3 more minutes on very low heat until the liquid separates from the solids.
-Empty the pan into another clean and heat-resistant container topped with a fine mesh-sieve that is lined with a double layer of cheese cloth. warp the cheese cloth around the cheese and squeeze to discard any excess liquid.
-When the cheese is at room temperature and completely dry, add the olive oil, tomatoes, herbs, spring onions, garlic powder, and salt and pepper.
-Mix well and leave it in the fridge for an hour.
+Empty the pan into another clean and heat-resistant container topped with a fine mesh-sieve that is lined with a double layer of cheese cloth.
+Wrap the cheese cloth around the cheese and squeeze to discard any excess liquid.
+When the cheese is at room temperature and completely dry, add the olive oil, tomatoes, herbs, spring onions, garlic powder, salt, and pepper.
+Mix well and leave in the fridge for an hour.

-- Shape the cheese balls. with gloved hands shape the cheese into mini balls in the size of walnuts.
+- Shape the cheese balls: With gloved hands shape the cheese into mini balls the size of walnuts.
 If the balls seem too dry to shape, add a drizzle of olive oil.
-Place the balls in the fridge for 30 mins.
+Place the balls in the fridge for 30 minutes.

-- Add the coating.
-Scoop the paprika or Chipotle pepper, za’atar, walnuts, and back sesame into separate dishes.
+- Add the coating: Scoop the paprika or chipotle pepper, za’atar, walnuts, and black sesame seeds into separate dishes.
 Divide the balls among the flavorings.
 Roll each ball in just one coating.

-- Store the cheese balls covered in air-tight container in the fridge.
+- Store the cheese balls covered in an air-tight container in the fridge.